 2. Chan Kong Kei Roast Duck (陳光記飯店)

 With more than 50 years of experience serving one of Macau best roast duck, marinated in special homemade black pepper sauce.
-Its distinct flavour and the juiciness of the meat immediately surprises your taste buds compare to other roast duck.
-One of the place we don’t mind eating twice in a trip!
+Its distinct flavour and the juiciness of the meat immediately surprises your taste buds compared to other roast duck.
+One of the places we don’t mind eating twice in a trip!

 What to Order : Roast Black Pepper Duck